CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 #### Prepare a CMSSW area

 Before you can start, you need to set up a CMSSW area.
-Which release to use will depend on whether or not you want to produce events up to FastSim or DIGI-RECO.
+Which release(s) to use will depend on whether or not you want to produce events up to FastSim or DIGI-RECO.
 The campaigns for reconstruction in Run2 are not ready yet.
 The GEN-SIM campaign is already available and is currenlty using `CMSSW_7_1_12`.